pawel-napieracz/cordova-plugin-onegini/README.md

 ## Running the Example app

-### Perquisites
+### Prerequisites
 To run the Example App, you need to be able to build Cordova apps for Android and iOS on your machine.
 Refer to the [Apache Cordova getting started guide](https://cordova.apache.org/#getstarted) if you need help setting up your Cordova environment.

 Make sure you have the [SDK Configurator](https://github.com/Onegini/onegini-sdk-configurator) installed in your `$PATH`.
-(See the [getting started guide](https://docs.onegini.com/msp/latest/cordova-plugin/topics/getting-started.html#install-the-sdk-configurator) of the Onegini Cordova Plugin)
+(See the [getting started guide](https://docs.onegini.com/msp/latest/cordova-plugin/topics/getting-started.html#install-the-sdk-configurator) of the Onegini
+Cordova Plugin)

 ### Building
 Clone this repository